ddamato/astro-mdx-rss/README.md

 # Astro MDX RSS Starter

+> [!WARNING]
+> This doesn't work as a built site, but it does work in local dev.
+I have an [open proposal](https://github.com/withastro/roadmap/discussions/881) to help this concept along and potentially omit the need for `rss.xml.js` as a proxy for the resulting XML.

 Check out the example by visiting [https://ddamato.github.io/astro-mdx-rss/rss.xml](https://ddamato.github.io/astro-mdx-rss/rss.xml)

 Did you expect to render MDX posts into your RSS feed with Astro, only to find out that you can only render MDX in `.astro` files?
 Yep, me too.